szepeviktor/debian-server-tools/CV.md

 1. **Operations**: Running your application including infrastructure and testing source code
 1. **Research**: Provide the results of my research covering the whole life cycle of a web application

+### About operations

 Running an application resembles **proactive** DevOps with paranoid monitoring.

 You benefit from all incidents at all my clients ever.

+Incidents are rare and easy to resolve.

 ### Research areas

 1. Service providers
+1. Technologies
 1. The whole life of a web application:
-   Design, Development, Deployment (CI/CD), Stability, Security, Performance and **Sustainability**, Handling Technical Debt, Application Dashboard
+   Design, Development, Deployment (CI/CD), Stability, Security, Performance and **Sustainability**, Handling Technical Debt, Application Dashboard, E-commerce
 1. Company processes:
-   Cyber Security, Internal Communications,
-   Customer Relationships including Marketing, Sales and Support
+   Cyber Security, Internal Communications, Document Managment, Customer Relationships including Marketing, Sales and Support

 ### How I think

+Focusing on long-term prevention.

-1. Plan and build everything from the ground up in small steps:
+1. Plan and build your business logic from the ground up in small steps:
    Yes, it takes a lot of time
 1. Use only best-in-class **specialized** service providers:
    Yes, it takes some money